Daniel-Byers-git/Git_Practice-Python_Stocks/README.md

 # Git_Practice-Python_Stocks
-Just practice creating branches and publishing them to Github
+Just practice creating branches and publishing them to Github.
+Uploaded an old side project just to test.